Dates: June 29-July 4 & July 6-9

 The Folklife Festival is a two-week long event on the National Mall and a celebration of contemporary cultures, countries, and traditions.
-This year’s festival focuses on the United Arab Emirates, and Earth optimism and conservation.
-Immerse yourself in the unknown for an afternoon or for the entire two weeks.
+This year’s festival focuses on the unique culture of the Ozarks, and examines living religions in the U.S. Immerse yourself in the unknown for an afternoon or for the entire two weeks.
 Click here for more information and a full schedule of events.

-In addition to spectacular flora, for the month of July, visitors to the aquatic gardens can enjoy ranger-led talks and tours, crafts, and many other special activities.
+Details: Spend some time exploring only national park site devoted to cultivated water-loving plants.
+In addition to spectacular flora, visitors to the aquatic gardens can enjoy special events like ranger-led talks and tours, crafts, and many other special activities.
 You can learn more here.

-National Building Museum Summer Block Party: The Playhouse
+National Building Museum Summer Block Party: Look Here

 Price: Tickets begin at $40, view full pricing here.